I Hate My Job... Now What? 8 Questions to Ask Yourself

 This type of thinking can maximize your experience in your current role and contribute positively to your next, according to JJ DiGeronimo, president of Tech Savvy Women.
 She suggests spending time reflecting on relationships you’ve already built and the network you’ve already created, asking yourself, “Who can act as [my] references now, based on work [I’ve] already accomplished?”

 Perhaps you’ve decided it’s time to move on, and you’re prepared to search for a role that will bring you more satisfaction.
-Liz Cohen is the founder of Next Step Careers, and she coaches people trying to find the best job for their experience and talents.
+Liz Cohen, founder of Next Step Careers, coaches people trying to find the best job for their experience and talents.
 She believes defining your core values—understanding what’s most important to you—plays a major role in finding a career that will bring you more happiness.

 “Use your responses to discern specific job opportunities that occur at the intersection of your values, passions and preferences,” Cohen says.